ELITE AU PAIR ACADEMYThe Elite Skills That Determine Whether a Placement Settles.

-The Training Gap Is Where Rematches Begin.
+The Skill Gap Is Where Rematches Begin.

-WHY IT MATTERSYour au pair arrived having completed 32 hours of pre-departure orientation and safety certification.
+Your au pair arrived having completed 32 hours of pre-departure orientation and safety certification.
 She interviewed well and was motivated.
 And then she was inside a real home, with a real toddler having a real meltdown, and she had no framework for what to do next — only good intentions.

 That gap between orientation and execution is where most early rematches begin.
 Because she was never trained for the specific situations that determine whether a placement holds.

-The Elite Au Pair Academy was built to close that gap, with situational training: exact scripts for the exact moments that erode host family confidence, a communication framework grounded in NVC applied specifically to the au pair's role, and the emotional foundation that determines whether she can show up consistently when the work gets hard.
+The Elite Au Pair Academy was built to close that gap, with situational scripts for the exact moments that erode host family confidence, a communication framework grounded in NVC applied specifically to the au pair's role, and the emotional foundation that determines whether she can show up consistently when the work gets hard.

 STANDARD J-1 TRAINING